Anaminus/roblox-cure/source/info/spawner.md

 ## Settings

-This package depends on the **Settings** package.
-The following settings are introduced:
+If the **settings** package is available, then this package will utilize it by adding the following settings:

 - CharacterAutoLoads